Guitar combo flashover

 I was fixing a friend's Bedrock 600 and found it had an irritating tendency to oscillate.
 The oscillation was coming from the pre-amp.
 When only the clean channel was used, it was just an irritating squeek of 6-6.5 kHz.
 When adding more amplification using the effects loop or distorted channel, the amp would really go crazy.

 After some tests, I wanted to find out if the oscillation originated from the pre-amps themselves or if it was caused by spurious feedback from the output stage.
 That is plausible, as the anode leads of the output transformer are running quite closely to the pre-amps.
 I unsoldered one side of the coupling capacitor C18 that links the pre-amps to the phase splitter.
 Then I plugged the load resistor back in and inserted a signal in the output amp.
 This worked as it should.
 I switched off and connected my signal generator to the input and my scope to the output of the pre-amp.
-Now I saw the oscillation again, although the output amp wasn't connected and could not cause any feedback.
+The oscillation was clearly present, although the output amp wasn't connected and could not cause any feedback.
 So I knew the pre-amp was doing this all by itself.

 I wanted to see if the oscillation would change if the pre-amp was loaded by the output amp again.
 So I pushed the coupling capacitor back in place and watched my scope screen to see what happened.
-The results were quite unexpected.
-I hadn't noticed I had forgotten to plug in the load resistor after the last change of the test leads.
-Immediately, a flash-over occurred somewhere near the 4 &Omega output jack and a fire started.
-It took me several seconds to gather my wits and throw the switch on my test bench.
+The results were unexpected.
+It was late and I wasn't paying attention.
+Forgot to plug the load resistor back in after the last change of the test leads.
+When the amplifier came up, a flash-over occurred somewhere near the 4 Ω output jack and a white hot arc appeared.
+It took me several seconds to gather my wits and throw the switch on the workbench.
 The fire stopped and black snow drifted down slowly.
 These were flakes of soot from the PCB or the plastic of the output plug near the flashover.
-I threw open the window, checked whether the fire was really out, and went away to recover from this unpleasant surprise.
+I threw open the window, checked whether the fire was really out, and went to bed to recover from this unpleasant experience.

-The next day, I mopped up the soot from the room and checked the amplifier.
+The following day, I mopped up the soot from the room and checked the amplifier.
 After I cleaned the black stuff from the PCB and the connector, I saw why the flash-over had occurred at this specific spot.
-Here one of the anode connections runs very close to a ground track.
-This was the shortest path for the high voltage to take.
+Here one of the anode connections was running very close to a ground track.
+This was the shortest distance for the high voltage to take.
 Right after that, the heat from the spark had charred the epoxy plastic of the PCB, the carbon forming a current path.
-This would sustain the flash-over until the power was cut.
-I checked the output transformer and was happy to see it was not interrupted.
+Or maybe the spark had formed a plasma arc, charring the PCB.
+The arc would sustain until the power was cut.
+I checked continuity on the output transformer and was happy to see it was not interrupted.

 I had to remove the PCB from the chassis to get to the solder side and unsolder the output jack.
 First, I numbered and extracted the valves.
-Then I had to remove the knobs and nuts of the effects controls and all the jacks on the back.
+Then I had to remove the knobs of the effects controls and the nuts on all the jacks on the back.
 In order to get some manoeuvering space, I also had to unscrew the mains receptacle.
-Finally, I had to unsolder the output amp ground wires, the heater voltage wires from the power transformer and all the wires from the output transformer.
+Finally, I had to unsolder the output amp ground wires and all the wires from the output transformer.
 Boy, this lapse of attention was causing me a lot of extra chores.

-A close look at the PCB where the flash-over occurred.
+A close look at the PCB where the flash-over occurred, after cleaning.

 After grinding away carbon and coating the PCB.

 Searching for this particular type of Jalco 6.35 mm jacks, I found these were hard to get.
-The jack didn't look burned, the plastic was a just a bit warped and covered with soot so I cleaned it using detergent, white spirit and alcohol.
-I soldered a wire between the two anode connections of the valve socket to replace the PCB trace that had been burned away and reinforced the ground track involved in the flashover.
+The jack didn't look charred though, the plastic was a just a bit warped and covered with soot so I cleaned it using detergent, white spirit and alcohol.
+I soldered a wire between the two anode connections of the parallel output valves to replace the PCB trace that had been burned away and reinforced the ground track involved in the flashover.
 Then I resoldered the jack.
 This looked better.

 The final result after repair.